On a generalization of Lie($k$): a CataLAnKe theorem: Alternative presentations

-There are various different presentations of $S^\lambda$ in the literature, which involve the column relations and additional relations called {\it Garnir relations}.
+There are various different presentations of $S^\lambda$ in the literature, which involve the column relations and Garnir relations.
 Here we are interested in a presentation of $S^\lambda$ discussed in Fulton \cite[Section 7.4]{Fu}.
-The Garnir relations used by Fulton are of the form $\bar t-\sum \bar s$, where the sum is over all $s\in \mathcal T_\lambda$ obtained from $t\in \mathcal T_\lambda$ by exchanging any $k$ entries of any column with the top $k$ entries of the next column, while maintaining the vertical order of each of the exchanged sets.
+The Garnir relations are of the form $\bar t-\sum \bar s$, where the sum is over all $s\in \mathcal T_\lambda$ obtained from $t\in \mathcal T_\lambda$ by exchanging any $k$ entries of a fixed column with the top $k$ entries of the next column, while maintaining the vertical order of each of the exchanged sets.
 There is a Garnir relation $g^t_{c,k}$ for every $t \in \mathcal T_\lambda$, every column $c \in [\lambda_1-1]$, and every $k$ from $1$ to the length of the column $c+1$.
 Let $G^\lambda$ be the subspace of $M^\lambda$ generated by these Garnir relations.
 Clearly $G^\lambda$ is invariant under the action of $S_m$.
-The following presentation of $S^\lambda$ is proved in \cite[Section 7.4]{Fu}: \be M^\lambda/G^\lambda \cong S^\lambda. \ee
+The presentation of $S^\lambda$ obtained in Section 7.4 of \cite{Fu} is given by \be M^\lambda/G^\lambda \cong S^\lambda. \ee